TEMP0ST/aarnew/index.md

 | 0:10 | [11.
 Jupyter Notebooks in the researcher's toolkit]({{ site.baseurl }}/11-end-cloudstor-session) |

-## Prerequisites
+# Prerequisites

+>## Tools you need
+>
-Tools you need:
+>Tools you need:
+>

-* Please check that you can log in to [cloudstor.aarnet.edu.au](https://cloudstor.aarnet.edu.au).
+> * Please check that you can log in to [cloudstor.aarnet.edu.au](https://cloudstor.aarnet.edu.au).

-* If you do not have CloudStor access you can still attend, just advise the trainer beforehand so arrangements can be made.
+> * If you do not have CloudStor access you can still attend, just advise the trainer beforehand so arrangements can be made.

-* Bring your own laptop!
+> * Bring your own laptop!

 ## Course team